-Once you’re done and satisfied with your mix, share your project or song instantly to your friends around the world.
-Also, you can collaborate with bandmates or even send it out on social media for your fans to listen.
+Once you’re done and satisfied with your mix, share your project or song instantly with your friends around the world.
+Also, you can collaborate with bandmates or even send it out on social media for your fans to listen to.

 When it comes to performance, there’s an audio engineer hiding right in the device under the soundcheck button; a single press sets all of the levels for you.
 So all you need to do is just plug and play.
 If you have an audio idea, hit the record button to immediately start recording your song.
 No need to think about setup, the iZotope Spire studio is calibrated and already.
 It lets you record up to 8 audio in a single project.